Composite-particle hydrodynamics from dyonic black branes: Appendix

-When we compute boundary tensors, i.e, the energy momentum tensor and the current, the tensors are given by asymptotic form of metric and field.
-So one has to look at the asymptotic form of $j_i^{(1)}$, which is as follows
+When we compute the boundary tensors, \textit{i.e.}, the energy-momentum tensor and the current, those are given by the asymptotic forms of the metric and the Maxwell field.
+Thus, one has to look at the asymptotic form of $j_i^{(1)}$, which is as follows